Monteverdi Safari: History

 Standard equipment was originally a Chrysler 5.2 litre V-8 engine delivering a claimed 152 PS at 4,000 rpm and 346 Nm of torque.
 The torque and added displacement gave it a significant performance advantage over the 3.5 litre-engine Range Rover of the time.
 A 5.7 litre 165 PS International Harvester V8 engine was also offered, and Monteverdi claimed that the drivetrain components were also engineered to be able to accommodate Chrysler’s 7.2 litre 305 PS V8 unit.
-In its 5.2 litre form, the vehicle achieved a top speed of 165.1 km/h (103 mph) and took 13.1 seconds to reach 100 km/h (62 mph) from a standing start.
+In its 5.2 litre form, the vehicle achieved a top speed of 165.1 km/h and took 13.1 seconds to reach 100 km/h from a standing start.
 The large engine and heavy weight led to an overall fuel consumption figure of 25.1 L/100 km achieved during the 1977 road test from which these performance figures are taken.
-The 7.2 litre version has a claimed top speed of 200 km/h, and the stated fuel consumption figures were more than 50% higher than for the 5.7 litre version.
+The 7.2 litre version has a claimed top speed of 200 km/h, and the stated fuel consumption figures were more than 50 percent higher than for the 5.7 litre version.

 The Safari was only sold as a 2-door SUV, but a 4-door version was built as a prototype.
 The 4-door prototype did not enter production, but it did precede a short collaboration between Monteverdi and Land Rover starting in 1980 that saw Monteverdi converting 2-door Range Rovers into 4-doors and selling them through Land Rover dealerships.
 This collaboration only lasted until 1982 though, after Land Rover introduced an official 4-door Range Rover model in 1981.

+Sahara

 Monteverdi also sold a lower priced entry level alternative to the Safari called the Sahara, which retained most of the Scout's original bodywork, with some modifications such as the quad headlights, grille, bumpers, and badging.
 The interior of the Sahara offered many of the same options as the Safari, with a handful of features missing, and the cars typically being less optioned.
 Engine options for the Sahara included the standard 5.7-litre IH V8, as well as a Nissan SD33 diesel engine, although only one diesel example is thought to have been made.
 Its estimated that only around 30 Saharas were made, making it much less popular than the Safari.